enrip19/cpp_courses/notes/Course notes.md

 }
 ```

+### Default constructor (no-args constructor)
 > If no constructor or/and destructor are declared, C++ provide a default constructor or/and destructor that are empty
+- Does not expect any arguments
+- Called when you instantiate a new object with no arguments